fastly/Viceroy/README.md

 ## Usage as a library

 Viceroy can be used as a [Rust library](https://docs.rs/viceroy-lib/).
 This is useful if you want to run integration tests in the same codebase.
 We provide a helper method [`handle_request`](https://docs.rs/viceroy-lib/0.2.6/viceroy_lib/struct.ExecuteCtx.html#method.handle_request).
 Before you build or test your code, we recommend to set the release flag e.g. `cargo test --release` otherwise, the execution will be very slow.
 This has to do with the Cranelift compiler, which is extremely slow when compiled in debug mode.
-Besides that, if you use GitHub Actions don't forget to setup a build [cache](https://github.com/actions/cache/blob/main/examples.md#rust---cargo) for Rust.
+Besides that, if you use GitHub Actions don't forget to set up a build [cache](https://github.com/actions/cache/blob/main/examples.md#rust---cargo) for Rust.
 This will speed up your build times a lot.

 ## Usage as a standalone tool